Skip to main content

 Courtesy of OLA Miami

 If you’re trying to go all out and impress your dinner guest with a fancy meal, this Ceviche recipe from OLA Miami will do the trick.
 Lobster, like all shellfish, lends itself perfectly to create an excellent ceviche.
-If you’re wondering why you don’t put this dish on heat it’s because the acidity of the citrus and vinegar cooks the lobster.
+If you’re wondering why you don’t put this dish on heat, it’s because the acidity of the citrus and vinegar cooks the lobster.
 Hence, why this dish is served cold.
 If you’re a little wary and want to make sure you’re not consuming raw lobster, you can let the lobster marinate in the yellow tomato sauce for extra time.
-Just don’t go too long or the acids will break down the meat making it soft and spongy.
+Just don’t go too long or the acids will break down the meat and make it soft and spongy.

 Ingredients

-• 4 oz. of Maine lobster tail
+• 4 ounces of Maine lobster tail

-• 4 oz. yellow tomato sauce
+• 4 ounces yellow tomato sauce

-• 1 tsp. red onions (finely chopped)
+• 1 teaspoon red onions (finely chopped)

-• 2 oz. scoop of tomato sorbet
+• 2 ounces scoop of tomato sorbet

 • Pinch of micro cilantro